Elderry/pdfnorm/README.md

 # Normalize all PDFs in a directory
 pdfnorm path/to/directory

-# Preview changes without modifying files
+# Preview changes without modifying files (no files modified)
 pdfnorm file.pdf --dry-run

 # Use custom configuration file